kohsuke/spark/docs/configuration.md

 like `task 1.0 in stage 0.0`.
 You can add `%X{taskName}` to your patternLayout in order to print it in the logs.
 Moreover, you can use `spark.sparkContext.setLocalProperty("mdc." + name, "value")` to add user specific data into MDC.
+The key in MDC will be the string after the `mdc.` prefix.

 # Overriding configuration directory